Tyler Goodspeed: Career

 He was a junior research fellow (postdoc) in economics at St. John’s College at Oxford University from 2014 to 2017 and a lecturer in economics in the Department of Political Economy at King's College London from 2016 to 2017.

 In 2012, he published Rethinking the Keynesian Revolution: Keynes, Hayek, and the Wicksell Connection.
 His 2016 book, Legislating Instability: Adam Smith, Free Banking, and the Financial Crisis of 1772, analyses the collapse of the Ayr Bank in the Crisis of 1772.
 His 2017 book, Famine and Finance: Credit and the Great Famine of Ireland, analyzes the role of credit markets in mitigating the impact of adverse environmental shocks.

+In 2026 he published Recession: The Real Reasons Economies Shrink and What to Do About It, an economic history of four centuries of recessions in the United States and United Kingdom.

 He joined the Council of Economic Advisers in 2017 as senior economist and then chief economist for macroeconomic policy.
 He became a member in 2019.
 Goodspeed was appointed acting Chair on June 23, 2020.
 Goodspeed also chaired the Economic Policy Committee at the Organisation for Economic Co-operation and Development (OECD).

 In March 2021 he became the Kleinheinz Fellow at the Hoover Institution at Stanford University.
 In 2023 he became the Chief Economist of ExxonMobil Corporation.